 Following is a brief overview of the travel logistics to and from camp.
 For further details please carefully read our “Travel & Logistics” information sheet, which we will send to you via email or regular mail.

 We highly recommend that guests travel all the way to King Salmon, AK and overnight the Friday before your departure to camp.

 Most major commercial airlines fly to Anchorage from the lower 48.
-Currently for the 2021 season, only Alaska Air offers 1 daily commercial flight between Anchorage and King Salmon.
-Departure time is 3:50 p.m.
-If you can’t make this connection you may have to arrive Anchorage one day early and overnight.
+As of February 2021, Alaska Air offers 2 daily flights between Anchorage and King Salmon through Sept 7.
+Departures time are 9:45am and 2:30pm; after Sept 7 only 1 flight is available departing at 3:50pm.
+If you can’t make the connection you may have to arrive Anchorage one day early and overnight.

 Once in King Salmon contact our charter company, Egli Air Haul at (907) 246-3554 to let them know you have arrived in King Salmon, or you may press #20 at the airport call terminal.
 If you are overnighting in King Salmon Friday, call your lodging provider for shuttle service from the airport.

 The next morning (Saturday), Egli Air Haul will shuttle your party to their hanger then transport you from King Salmon to the camp via bush plane and/or helicopter.
 The flight is stunning and takes 1 to 1½ hours.
 Generally, 3 round-trips are typically required to get all guests and gear to/from camp.